tstohn/ESGI.documentation/_docs/software-overview.md

 # Allowed mismatches per barcode pattern
 1,0,1,0,1,0
 ```

-Options of the tool:
-- If the forward read consists of two separate reads in the 5'-->3' direction, use the *--- independent* (-d) option together with the read separator [-] in the **bardcodePatternsFile** to indicate where one read ends and the other begins.

 ### Output:
 After demultiplex completes, it reports in percentages the read-to-barcode matches: